Permanent right of residence for EU citizens

-When you have lived in Sweden with right of residence continuously for five years you have a permanent right of residence.
+When you who are an EU citizen have had right of residence and have lived in Sweden for five years, you have a permanent right of residence.

 If you would like a document showing that you have permanent right of residence which can be used, for example, when contacting other authorities, you can apply for a certificate of permanent right of residence.

 As an EU citizen you have right of residence if you work, study, have your own company or have sufficient means to support yourself.
 You may be granted permanent right of residence after five years if you have met the requirements for right of residence in various ways.
 For example by studying for a period, while working during other periods.
 If you work and become involuntarily unemployed you may under certain circumstances retain your right of residence while seeking new employment.
 This may also apply if you are on parental leave from your work.

 If you have right of residence as a family member of an EU citizen, you have permanent right of residence if your close relatives have it and you have lived together in Sweden for at least five years.

 Georg came to Sweden five years ago.
 During his first year he studied at university.
 He then started working.
 After two years he became unemployed due to a shortage of work.
 Georg sought new employment for six months before starting to work for the company where he is still currently employed.

 Georg has, despite not working for a few months, been granted permanent right of residence.
 As he was made redundant after working for more than a year he retained his right of residence during the period when he was not working, as he was registered with the Swedish Public Employment Services (Arbetsförmedlingen).